-In general the goal of Network Management is "to ensure that the users of a network receive the information technology services with the quality that they expect" [1].
-However, monitoring and provisioning of that quality in an end-to-end manner as perceived by a user [2] is rarely achieved.
-The OSI-defined Network Management functions (Fault, Configuration, Accounting, Performance, and Security management, FCAPS, cf. [3]) are mostly carried out by rather centralized entities (Network Management Systems) and only in those parts of the network a provider is responsible for.
+and only in those parts of the network a provider is responsible for.
 Coordination of the monitoring among different administrative domains is rarely achieved, which also affects possibilities to locate faults and to evaluate end-to-end QoS.

 A central fault testing and QoS monitoring architecture typically results in additional, complex entities at the provider.
 The operator has to ensure the reliability of the entities and assess their scalability.
 The systems have to scale with $O(N^2)$ due to the N(N-1) potential relationships among N end systems.
 In addition, relaying monitoring data consumes bandwidth, delays its availability, and might get lost in case of a network failure.
-A decentralized QoS monitoring, as for example, located on the users end system, might avoid these disadvantages.
+A decentralized QoS monitoring, as for example, located on the user's end system, might avoid these disadvantages.
 The use of a distributed, self-organizing software will reduce capital and operational expenditures (CAPEX and OPEX) of the operator since fewer entities have to be installed and operated.
 Scalability can be achieved by re-using resident resources in conjunction with local decisions and transmission of less data.

 We propose a new, distributed, self-organizing, generic testing and QoS monitoring architecture for IP networks.
-The architecture will complement todays solutions for central configuration and fault management such as HP OpenView [4], IBM Tivoli [5] or InfoSim StableNet [6].
+The architecture will complement today's solutions for central configuration and fault management such as HP OpenView [3] and IBM Tivoli [4].
 The architecture is based on equal agents, denoted as Distributed Network Agents (DNA), which form a management overlay for the service.
 In this context the word agent is not to be understood as an agent as used by the Artificial Intelligence community, but rather as a piece of software running on different peers, like, e.g., an SNMP-Agent.
-The self-organization of the overlay is achieved by a P2P-based Distributed Hash Table (DHT), such as Kademlia [7] or Chord [8].
-The DHT mechanism implements a distributed index for the rapid locating of other agents or resources.
+The self-organization of the overlay is achieved by Kademlia [5], a P2P-based Distributed Hash Table (DHT).

-The suggested architecture facilitates the autonomic communication concept [9] by locally determining the perceived QoS of the user from distributed measurements and by exploiting the self-organization capabilities of the DHT for structuring the overlay.
+The suggested architecture facilitates the autonomic communication concept [6] by locally determining the perceived QoS of the user from distributed measurements and by exploiting the self-organization capabilities of the DHT for structuring the overlay.
 It will be able to communicate with standard-NMS via well-established interfaces.
 Thus, it can be seen as a QoS-enabling complement of existing Network Management solutions.